delid4ve/openhab-3.x-lightwaverf/README.md

 Add a lightwave account thing and configure your email and password for your online account.
 Additional Properties:
-Refresh interval: Frequency to get updates from the api.
-Number of items to fetch at once: Due to limitations with the api, polling has to be split into groups, this defines how many channels will be fetched at once.
-If the amount of channels goes above this, a further fetch will be initiated resulting in an icreased poll time. (refreshinterval x groups = new polling time).
+pollingInterval: Frequency bwtween api polls (can be set as low as 0).
+pollingGroupSize: The number of items to fetch in one request (if this is too high the api will time out, 20-30 is the most efficient)